-This project, funded by Ventures 37, aims to strengthen primary cooperative level for women and youth in Lebanon towards food processing cooperatives.
-The implementation of the project began in August 2022 and is supposed to end by March 2023.
+This project, funded by Ventures 37, aims to strengthen primary cooperative level for women and youth in Lebanon towards food < Back to Table of Content

 Its main objectives are to foster market and business connections for the supported cooperatives, to enhance the capacity building of primary cooperatives in food processing, and support the development of an enabling environment and impact significantly the livelihoods of both Lebanese and Syrian refugees.
 The beneficiaries of the project are six women-led cooperatives, consisting of 125 members from the villages of Ain Ata, Andket, Haris, Hasbaya, Kawkaba, and Mhaydthe.